jeffsikes/mastodon-featured-profiles/README.md

 This application provides a way to view and manage your featured profiles in preparation for a possible revival (see roadmap item [MAS-13](https://joinmastodon.org/roadmap)).

 ## How to build

+Clone the repository or download it directly from GitHub.

+There's no compiler necessary.

 To start this locally, run: